 Ali Viterbi crossed her theatrical Rubicon at age five, crafting imaginary worlds for her Barbie dolls and casting her two younger sisters in original “Wizard of Oz” sequels.
-Twenty years later, she is now a MFA Playwriting candidate at UC San Diego, where she studies with Naomi Iizuka.
+She is now a playwright, television writer, and educator.

-When she’s not writing plays, Ali loves dreaming, listening to Joni Mitchell, playing the ukulele, re-reading Harry Potter, and re-watching episodes of “Buffy the Vampire Slayer.”
+When she’s not writing plays, Ali co-hosts the podcast Hevruta: Jewish texts and their influence on our lives and writes YA fantasy novels.
+She also loves playing the ukulele, listening to Joni Mitchell, and re-watching episodes of “Buffy the Vampire Slayer.”